Lexa Doig: Acting

 In 2017, Doig began playing the recurring role of Talia al Ghul in the fifth season of Arrow.
 The same year she began portraying DeAnn Anderson, one of the main roles in the E! television series The Arrangement.
 In 2019, Doig joined the cast of the Netflix television series Virgin River, based on the Virgin River series of novels by Robyn Carr, playing Paige Lassiter.

 Personal life

-Doig dated actor Michael Shanks after they met on the set of Andromeda, where the former starred and the latter guest-starred in the 2001 episode "Star Crossed."
+Doig dated actor Michael Shanks after they met on the set of Andromeda, where the former starred and the latter guest-starred in the 2001 episode "Star Crossed".
 They married on August 2, 2003, and they worked together again in the 2003 episode "Day of Judgment, Day of Wrath" of the same TV series.
 The couple were castmates in the final two seasons of Stargate SG-1.
 They worked together in the action thriller Tactical Force (2011), in which Doig portrayed an LAPD SWAT officer and Shanks played the role of a Russian mob leader.
 They worked together on the Netflix Original series Virgin River (2019).
 They have two children, a son and a daughter, in addition to Shanks' child from a previous relationship.

-Charity

 Doig and Shanks are actively involved as charity fundraising partners for the Multiple Sclerosis Society of Canada.